What should you do first?

 - Apply for the FAFSA: All students must have their parents complete a FAFSA (Free Application for Federal Student Aid) form in order to apply for federal financial aid.
 The FAFSA form can be found at www.fafsa.ed.gov.
 The FAFSA application opens on Oct.
 1 for the next year’s fall semester.
 Some colleges (mostly private colleges) require parents to fill out the College Scholarship Service (CSS) Profile form.
 Check with the college’s financial aid website to determine if they require this.
 It can be accessed at www.collegeboard.com.

-- To get more information about financial aid, you should plan to attend a District Financial Aid Night, held at 6:00 p.m. at the following schools:
+- To get more information about financial aid, you should plan to attend a District Financial Aid Night typically held in the fall (early November) each year.
+Check the HCPS website for dates.

 - To get a good overview of how to pay for college, go to websites www.act.org and www.bigfuture.collegeboard.org, and click on the tab “Pay for College”.
 These websites have excellent information on financial aid, estimating college costs, how to access scholarships and grants, and more!
 This worksheet will also give you good ideas of how to proceed.